 PRO TIP: Your invitation wordings will usually give clues on your wedding vibe and dress code.
 However, adding a note on the actual dress code will make it less of a guessing game for your guests.

 - Elegant High-Tea Vibes

 - The Dressy Casual

 The most common dress codes at a wedding are “Formal attire.”
 However, many other dress codes may appear on the invitation.
 It may be a bit vague to say formal, semi-formal, and casual, and guests can be confused to settle at what level of formality they have to reach.

 Quick research on the wedding venue will give you the best idea about what to wear.
 Usually, the location of a wedding can give you a clue about the dress code.
 Of course, it is not very appropriate to wear a beachy maxi dress to a wedding held in a hotel.

 If you are a little unsure about style, we have got you covered with our handy tips.
-We explained to you the most popular wedding invitee dress codes so that you can reach the celebration stylishly and appropriately well-dressed.
+In this guide, we are explaining to you the most popular wedding guests dress codes so that you can reach the celebration stylishly and appropriately well-dressed.

 1. The Oscars Vibe